Skip to content

 • the service tier can be swapped without changing the operator workflow surface

-These service endpoints are native OpenMed backends.
+These service planes are native OpenMed backends.
 They are not remote MCP servers.

 Deployment patterns